-Doxa cave is situated at an altitude of 463m, in the position Kaka Pila of Marathos, 20km west of Heraklion.
+Doxa cave is situated at an altitude of 463m, in the position Kaka Pila of Marathos, around 20km west of Heraklion.
 It is a small but well-known cave, which has very impressive décor of different colors and shapes.
-Doxa Cave is located 7.5 km after the junction to Tylisos, towards Damasta.
-On the right hand, there is a tavern named Doxa, which is located next to the entrance of the cave.
+Doxa Cave is located 7.5 km after the junction of the old national road to Tylisos, towards Damasta.
+On the right hand, there is a tavern named Doxa, which is located just above the entrance of the cave.
 The owner of the tavern has built a small path to the cave, so access is easy and free.
 The tavern can also provide you with torches, which are necessary for those who try to visit the cave.

 A version of the origin of the name 'Doxa' (meaning glory in Greek), says that when travelers from Chania to Heraklion, after a long and tiring journey, reached the area, they could distinguish Heraklion: Then,they shouted with relief "Glory to God!".
 In another version, the cave was near a church called Santa Doxa.